 Leaf mold helps to produce a higher yield and grow bigger the fruit size.
-It develops the soil condition to flourish and supply more nutrients to the plants to produce a healthy harvest.
+It develops the soil condition to flourish and supplies more nutrients to the plants to produce a healthy harvest.

 Produce nature-friendly compost

 Leaf mold is a nature-friendly soil amendment.
-It turns the garden waste into a valuable and renewable natural resource rather going to landfills and producing carbon dioxide and methane gas.
+It turns garden waste into a valuable and renewable natural resource rather than going to landfills and producing carbon dioxide and methane gas.